Invariant subspaces of Brownian shifts on vector-valued Hardy spaces: Introduction

 The \textit{Brownian shift on $H^2_E(\T) \oplus E$} of covariance $\sigma > 0$ and angle $\theta \in [0, 2 \pi)$ is the bounded linear operator

 where $i_E : E \raro H_E^2(\T)$ is the inclusion map defined by $(i_E x)(z) = x$ for all $x \in E$ and $z \in \T$.

-This is a particular class of Brownian unitaries with positive covariance, as introduced by Agler and Stankus.
+This is a particular class of Brownian unitaries with positive covariance, as introduced by Agler and Stankus \cite{Agler-Stankus}.
 Clearly, in the scalar case $E = \mathbb{C}$, we have $B^{\mathbb{C}}_{\sigma, e^{i\theta}} = B_{\sigma, e^{i\theta}}$.
 We often refer to $B_{\sigma, e^{i\theta}}$ as a Brownian shift on $H^2(\T)$.
-Throughout the paper, $E$ will denote an arbitrary but fixed Hilbert space, with the possibility that $E = \mathbb{C}$.
+Throughout the paper, $E$ will denote a fixed, but otherwise arbitrary, separable Hilbert space over $\mathbb{C}$, with the possibility that $E = \mathbb{C}$.
 One additional motivation for introducing Brownian shifts on vector-valued Hardy spaces is that they are unitarily equivalent to the Brownian shifts on $H^2(\T)$ tensored with identity operators.
 That is,

 where \lq\lq\,$\cong$\,\rq\rq denotes unitary equivalence between operators.
 This also aligns with the unitary equivalence

 The invariant subspaces of $S_E$, as described in the classical Beurling–Lax–Halmos theorem, now also suggest a similar investigation of the invariant subspaces of the Brownian shifts $B^E_{\sigma, e^{i\theta}}$.
 In this paper, we do precisely that.
 To this end, we partition invariant subspaces of Brownian shifts into two distinct types: